 Office and administrative support workers are in nearly every industry and are responsible for a variety of tasks that help keep a business running smoothly.
 Most jobs require a high school diploma or equivalent and can serve as a gateway to a career in a desired field.
 You may be considering an office or administrative support job for the first time or looking for another option that's better suited to your strengths.
 Take this quiz to discover which role is right for you.
-1. What was your best subject in high school?

 A. Math and science; I'm good with numbers and equations.